CPinelli/EP-Assignment/README.md

 - Public authentication
 - Find items by keywords
 - Pagination
-- Disabling objects that are not available
+- Disabling unavailable items
-- Add items to the cart
+- Add items to cart
-- Review the cart
+- Cart review
 - Dockerization of the application
 - Deployment of an Nginx server (not necessary, but Docker does not work the exact same way between MacOS, Windows and Linux, an HTTP server makes it very similar and adds no complexity)